 Long before I became a photographer, I had been storing images in my head.
 I applied the same tenacity to learning how to take photos, work on them, print them, in the same fashion I learned music.
 I’ve also received great guidance from several friends along the way.
 Jack Spencer, a truly amazing photographer, has been my mentor.
 Jack has helped me pare down the excess of technical mélange in how I work on my photos and prepare them for print.
 His advice has been simple but powerful and has immeasurably broadened my creative vocabulary.
 In the beginning (before I met Jack), and before becoming overwhelmed by it all, I simply picked up the camera and starting taking pictures.
 I realized that it was merely a matter of my seeking out those images that had over a lifetime defined my tastes.
 Those tastes, be it in music, photography, art, literature, movies, politics, architecture, food, or just about anything, continue to expand as a result of my predisposition to investigate the connection between things, along with being blessed with good friends and family.

 I have been in rock and roll bands since age 15.
 I joined Little Feat in 1969, and am still traveling and playing music in the band.
 I spend a good deal of my time on the road.
-When I land, so to speak, it is either in the Upper Peninsula of Michigan, on Lake Superior, or in Montana, with the Yellowstone River and the front of my property.
+When I land, so to speak, it is in Montana, with the Yellowstone River at the front of my property.
 One of the gifts that photography has given me is help in remembering where I’ve been.
 Some years ago I wrote for a Japanese publication, Player Magazine.
 I provided them with the following piece to illustrate my life as an artist on the road: